 - Be careful of dietary changes.
-The sudden introduction of ingredients, spices and cooking methods that you’re not used to is probably one of the main reasons you would get an upset stomach in Madagascar.
-For that reason, go easy on local food and don’t try everything all at one time straight away.
+Go easy on local food and don’t try everything all at one time straight away.

 - Only eat things that you can cook and peel yourself.
 Eating things from market stalls that have already been peeled are a good way to upset your stomach.

 - When choosing to eat from street vendors, be selective.
 Make sure that the place looks clean, that some level of hygiene standards are being practised by the vendor, and that you can see food being cooked at a high heat in front of you.

 - Be careful of dirty crockery and cutlery.
 A common way to get ill in Madagascar is by eating with plates or cutlery that hasn’t been washed properly or has been washed with contaminated water.
 Use a sanitising wipe if you’re unsure on the sanitary conditions of the establishment in which you’ve found yourself.

 - As a good rule of thumb, you should choose to only go to places that are busy with locals and have a high turnover of customers.
 This means a hot grill, fresh food being cooked up freshly; missing the lunchtime rush could mean that you end up with something that didn’t sell a few hours ago and has been sitting around for a while.

 Whilst it can be a hit or miss, eating the food in Madagascar is – like many other things in this island country – quite the experience.
 Don’t let it pass you by!